- Was appointed U.S. Attorney for the District of Columbia by President Bill Clinton

 Eventually, Holder's Justice Department filed suit against Arizona in an effort to prevent the immigration law from taking effect.
 The suit resulted in court rulings that blocked key portions of the law.
 By November 2011, the Justice Department would file similar suits against three additional states (Alabama, South Carolina, and Utah) that likewise had passed laws designed to stem the flow of illegal immigration.

-HOLDER AND THE NEW BLACK PANTHER PARTY SCANDAL
+THE NEW BLACK PANTHER PARTY SCANDAL

 On Election Day, 2008, two members of the New Black Panther Party—Jerry Jackson and King Samir Shabazz—intimidated white voters with racial slurs and threats of violence at a Philadelphia polling place.
 Bartle Bull, a former civil rights attorney and campaign aide to the late Robert F. Kennedy, witnessed the Panthers' actions and characterized them as "the most blatant form of voter intimidation" he had ever seen.
 Because Section 11(b) of the Voting Rights Act of 1965 prohibits intimidation, coercion and threats to voters or those aiding voters, the Bush Justice Department filed a civil-rights lawsuit not only against the aforementioned Jackson and Shabazz, but also against the New Black Panther Party and its national chairman Malik Zulu Shabazz.